WUSTL Course Listings Login with WUSTL Key

 L82 EnSt 405Sustainability Exchange: Community and University Practicums3.0 Units

 Description:The Sustainability Exchange engages interdisciplinary teams of students to tackle real-world energy, environmental, and sustainability problems through an experiential form of education.
-Students participate in projects with on- or off-campus clients, guided by faculty advisors from across the University.
+Students participate in projects with on- or off-campus clients, developed with and guided by faculty advisors from across the University.
 Teams deliver to their clients an end-product that explores "wicked" problems requiring innovative methods and solutions.
+New and varied projects are introduced each semester.
 Past projects have included conducting greenhouse gas inventories for a community organization; developing a tool to screen University investments for sustainability parameters; developing a sustainability plan for a local nonprofit; addressing water savings initiatives for local breweries; and assessing the vulnerability of city sanitation systems.
-New projects and clients are introduced every semester.
-Team-based projects are complemented by seminars that explore communications, project management, data visualization, problem-solving strategies, and the environmental, social, and economic context of Saint Louis.
+Team-based projects are complemented by seminars that explore problem solving strategies and methodologies drawn from a wide range of creative practices, including design, engineering, and science, as well as contemporary topics in energy, environment, and sustainability.
+Students will draw on these topics to influence their projects.
 The course is designed primarily for undergraduates, with preference given to seniors.
-Registration for this course is direct to the waitlist, and students are selected by application.
-The application can be found here .
-The deadline for the application is April 24th.
+Registration for this course is direct to waitlist, followed by submitting an application here by 5pm on Monday, December 4.
+Faculty will review applications and begin notifying students of acceptance by 5pm on Tuesday, December 12.
+After faculty confirm students want to accept the invitation to enroll, students will be manually enrolled into the course.

 Instruction Type:Classroom instruction Grade Options:C Fees: